tdube2014/Flow-Image-SOPs/Readme.md

   - Camera harder to notice when strapped to tree.
   - Some versions allow for up and down angle and left to right adjusrment.
   - **CON**
-  - If the version is ajustable, care need to be taken to make sure it is always in the same orientation after maintenace or download.
+  - If the version is ajustable, care needs to be taken to make sure it is always in the same orientation after maintenace or download.
   -